General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Tolman-Oppenheimer-Volkoff star

 We construct TOV data for a $1.41~M_\odot$ neutron star configuration (central density $\rho_c=9.545\times10^{-4}$) described by the H4 EOS \citep{2006PhRvD..73b4021L} modelled as a piecewise polytrope \citep{2009PhRvD..79l4032R}.
 We complement H4 with a $\Gamma_{\mathrm{th}} = 1.75$ thermal ideal-gas component.

 The initial mesh-generating point distribution and subsequently the mesh geometry is different from our Cowling tests.
 We map the 1D TOV data to a spherical distribution of cells located at the center of the simulation domain.
 We use a total of $85$ shells extending up to a distance of $11~M_\odot\approx16.2$~km, with an equidistant radial separation $\approx191$~m between consecutive shells.
+In each shell we distribute $12N_\mathrm{side}^2$ cells based on the HEALPix tesselation by \citet{2005ApJ...622..759G}, where for a shell with inner radius $r_\mathrm{lower}$ and outer radius $r_\mathrm{upper}$ we set $N_\mathrm{side}=\sqrt{\pi/12} \times (r_\mathrm{lower}+r_\mathrm{upper})/(r_\mathrm{upper}-r_\mathrm{lower})$ \citep[see also][]{2012MNRAS.424.2222P}.
 In addition to these shells we place a coarse Cartesian grid to fill the rest of the computational domain.
 This setup is our standard resolution run.
 In addition, we construct two similar setups with $100$ shells (i.e. a resolution of $\approx162.4$~m) and $64$ shells (namely a resolution of $\approx253.7$~m), which we employ for higher and lower resolution (moving-mesh) simulations respectively.
 Finally, we also test a mesh which is similar to our standard resolution, but we randomly place the mesh-generating points on each shell to eliminate possible grid orientation effects.